-Being sure that your spring flowering bulbs are planted at the correct depth is important for overall plant health, as well as ensuring that the bulb will bloom.
+The proper planting depth for spring-flowering bulbs is important for overall plant health as well as ensuring the bulbs will bloom.
 Different types of flowering bulbs need to be planted at different depths, but a good general rule of thumb is to plant the bulb at three times the height of the bulb.
-So, for example, if your bulb is two inches tall, you'd plant it six inches deep.
+So, for example, if a bulb is two inches from tip to base, you'd plant it six inches deep.

 - Crocus: 3 inches

 - Snowdrop: 3 inches

 - Glory of the Snow: 3 to 4 inches